saxix/django-iadmin/README.rst

     IADMIN_FM_ROOT = # file manager home
     IADMIN_FM_CONFIG = {}

+    # iAdmin use STATIC_URL.
+You have to create this entry.
+Use this lines ONLY if you don't use staticfiles app,
+    # leave your STATIC_* configuration otherwise
+    STATIC_URL = MEDIA_URL
+    STATIC_ROOT = MEDIA_ROOT

 Add an entry into your urls.conf ::

     from django.conf.urls.defaults import *